omgmog/omgmog.github.com/pages/now.md

 {% include global/wide-h3.html text="Work" %}

-I'm currently working as a _Senior Full Stack Developer_ at [Consultant Connect](http://consultantconnect.org.uk/).
+I'm currently working as a _Senior Full-stack Developer_ at [Consultant Connect](http://consultantconnect.org.uk/), working with Django, Angular, Sass and Dart/Flutter.
+My focus is on interface design and front-end development.
+You can find out more on [my portfolio](https://omgmog.net).

 {% include global/wide-h3.html text="Projects" %}